Skip Navigation

 Inventive Thinking Curriculum Project

-This website, produced by the United States Patent and Trademark Office, is designed to provide resources to encourage students to develop critical and creative thinking and problem-solving skills through the activity of creating an innovation or invention.
+This website is designed to provide resources to encourage students to develop critical and creative thinking and problem-solving skills through the activity of creating an innovation or invention.

 Bibliography